DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 >
 > Baba Lysaga’s **scarecrows** have repeatedly attacked the winery since then.
 On one such occasion, Ludmilla detected the presence of the two remaining magic gems.
 Three weeks ago, during one such attack, the scarecrows found one of the gems, dug it up, and spirited it away to Baba Lysaga in Berez.
 >
 > Five days ago, the druids of Yester Hill found the second gem and stole it.
-The wereravens launched a counterattack as described in <span class="citation">Chapter 12: The Wizard of Wines (p.
+The wereravens launched a counterattack as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-wizard-of-wines">Chapter 12: The Wizard of Wines</a> (p.
 173)</span>, but were unable to overcome the druids and their defenses.
 Three days ago, the druids marched on the winery with a small army of corrupted blights and drove the Martikovs out.
 >
 > The druids have remained in the winery ever since, searching for the third gemstone that they believe to be hidden there.
 They have also planted a cutting of the Gulthias Tree within the winery, which they plan to use to extend their reach north, toward Krezk.
 Soon, however, the druids will give up their search—and the **tree blight** Wintersplinter will march upon the winery and destroy it for good.